EU regulators to decide on Telefonica's E-Plus deal by May 28

-The deal has drawn intense regulatory attention as it would reduce the number of mobile operators from four to three in Europe's biggest market, raising the specter of higher prices for consumers.
+The deal has drawn intense regulatory attention as it would reduce the number of mobile operators from four to three in Europe's biggest market, raising the spectre of higher prices for consumers.

 The European Commission cited concerns about reduced competition in the German retail mobile telephony and wholesale access market when it opened an investigation into the deal in December last year.